Okaloosa County Court Records

 -

-- Select "Search Records" from the dropdown menu
+Select "Search Records" from the available options.

-- Choose the appropriate search option based on your information:
+Choose the appropriate search option:

-- Search by party name
+- Case Search - Allows searching by case number, party name, or business name

-- Search by citation number
+- Traffic Citations - Enables searching by citation number or name

 Can You Search Okaloosa County Court Records for Free?